Grad Life and Student Resources

 Professional and Personal Development Workshops for Graduate Students

-Offered by The Graduate School, these workshops supplement a student's academic training by providing brief, specific skill-building sessions on professional and personal development.
+Offered by The Graduate College, these workshops supplement a student's academic training by providing brief, specific skill-building sessions on professional and personal development.
 UC faculty, alumni, staff and community partners act as topical experts and present on such topics as oral presentation, credit, budgeting and nonacademic career development

 Health and Wellness Services